Map courtesy of CDC.

 Antigen tests are also available.
-These test for proteins on the fungus.
+These test for proteins in the fungus.
 Because of the long-lasting nature of antibodies, often a combination of antibody and antigen testing is performed to increase the accuracy of the initial diagnostics.

 A general rule with any fungal infection is that it takes a long time to clear.
 Valley Fever is no different and a year of medication administration is fairly common.
 Treatment continues until the clinical signs have resolved, the radiographs look normal, and the antibody level has stabilized (note antibody levels may never fully drop to zero).
-Ketoconazole, itraconazole, and fluconazole are the usual drugs to treat this condition.
+Ketoconazole, itraconazole, and fluconazole are the usual drugs used to treat this condition.
 Monitoring liver enzymes is important with all of these, particularly since long treatment courses are common.

-If the disease is limited to the lung, prognosis is felt to be good.
+If the disease is limited to the lung, the prognosis is felt to be good.
 The most severe form of infection appears to involve bone and when multiple bones are infected, complete recovery is unlikely unless amputation is possible.
 Eye involvement is painful and very difficult to clear short of removing the eye (enucleation).
-Obviously, a patient with any internal fungal infection should avoid immunosuppressive drugs for other conditions as their use could lead to a disastrous fungal dissemination.
+Obviously, a patient with any internal fungal infection should avoid immunosuppressive drugs for other conditions as their use could lead to disastrous fungal dissemination.